LatinR/web-LatinR2021/_posts/2019-12-16-call-for-papers.markdown

 <br>
 <br>

 This 2020 LatinR keeps on wantering through the contintn.
-This year, the third edition of the confernece will take place in Montevideo, Uguruay on October-November 2020 (exact dates forthcomming).
+This year, the third edition of the confernece will take place in Montevideo, Uguruay October 7th through 9th 2020.
 Following previous schedules, it will consist of a first day for workshops and two days for the conference proper.

 In this first announcement we outline topics of interest, presentation guidelines and important dates for proposal submission.